Government of Curacao

 6. Sufficient resources are available to ensure that every learner receives an adequate individual service

-Da Vinci Institute of Holistic Medicine Degrees do not guarantee a graduate the right to practice in the field of natural health, health counselling and/or consultation, or to practice any form of medicine without approval in the country that they are practicing in.
+Da Vinci Institute of Holistic Medicine Professional Naturopathic courses do not guarantee a graduate the right to practice in the field of natural health, health counselling and/or consultation, or to practice any form of medicine without approval in the country that they are practicing in.

 It is the student’s responsibility to determine whether their own country will approve the practice of natural medicine as all countries have their own regulations regarding this.